Sorry, you need to enable JavaScript to visit this website.

 In 2022, Aġenzija Żgħażagħ also published a research entitled Being young in Malta.
 The research looked into the Personal, Social and Political Development of young Maltese people between the aged of 16 and 30.

-In 2022, Aġenzija Żgħażagħ, the National Youth Agency in collaboration with the National Youth Council commissioned a research entitled Young People and Sexual Health focusing on Sex education; Sexual Health Services and Access to products related to Sexual Health.
+In 2022, Aġenzija Żgħażagħ, the National Youth Agency in collaboration with the National Youth Council commissioned a research entitled Analysing Young People’s Perceptions on Sexual Health focusing on Sex education; Sexual Health Services and Access to products related to Sexual Health.

 Aġenzija Żgħażagħ also published a number of reports that generate knowledge on young people.